 Adidas Outdoor Terrex Solo Approach Shoes

 Adidas is one of those companies that I associate with standard athletic gear: gym shorts, volleyball jerseys, shoes.
 Over the past few years, they’ve been building up an impressive team of athletes—Kevin Jorgensen, Sasha DiGiulian, Nina Williams, to name a few—that I respect and admire.
-I met up with Adidas Outdoor at Outdoor Retailer this past show to check out what they had to offer.
-The new Terrex Solo Approach Shoes caught my eye.

 The most important thing to know about these shoes is that they run a half size large.
 Size down from your usual size!
 I am a solid 6.5 and my feet are swimming in these 6.5.
 The space can be mitigated with a thick sock or by tightening the laces down, but if you’re looking to get some climbing performance out of them, you’ll need a half size smaller.

 I found that the laces on these tend to really loosen up over time which is really problematic when I’m relying on them to keep my shoe on my foot.
 The Terrex Solo is a total sand magnet.
 If you’re climbing areas with lots of loose sediment, expect the mesh upper to let in enormous amounts of it.
 It also gets stuck beneath the shoe liner resulting in needing to empty out the shoe on a regular basis.